Elyse Watkins, DHSc, PA-C, DFAAPA

 Depression continues to rank among the most prevalent medical conditions globally.
 Despite the availability of numerous treatments for depression, there is still a large population that does not achieve remission through traditional antidepressants.
 Recent research has shown that injecting botulinum toxin type A (BTX-A) into the glabellar muscles significantly reduced depressive symptoms.
 Because BTX-A is widely used and has a well-established safety profile, medical providers should be aware of its promising benefits for depression.
 Additional research is required to ascertain the precise dosage of BTX-A, whether it be monotherapy or adjunct therapy, and to investigate the underlying mechanism.

 Rohrer H. Botulinum Toxin Type A: A Novel Treatment for Depression.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.